RaiMan/SikuliX1/README.md

 **Works out of the box for Mac and Windows**

-**For Linux** you have to make the prerequisites OpenCV and Tesseract ready ([for HowTo look here](https://sikulix-2014.readthedocs.io/en/latest/newslinux.html#version-1-1-4-special-for-linux-people)) qx
+**For Linux** you have to make the prerequisites OpenCV and Tesseract ready ([for HowTo look here](https://sikulix-2014.readthedocs.io/en/latest/newslinux.html#version-1-1-4-special-for-linux-people))